-Both the Rainfall and Vegetation Index plans of insurance utilize a productivity factor that allows the insured to individualize their coverage based on the productivity of the acreage insured.
+The Rainfall Index plans of insurance utilize a productivity factor that allows the insured to individualize their coverage based on the productivity of the acreage insured.
 Insureds may elect a productivity factor between 60 percent and 150 percent, in 1 percent increments, and only one productivity factor can be selected by county, crop, and intended use.